SIGNATURE RESEARCH AREAS

 RESEARCH APPROACH

-The SED research group aims to deepen our understanding of soil transformations and processes, as well as explore the intricate relationship between plants, soil, and the atmosphere.
-We are particularly focused on harnessing the potential of both natural and managed ecosystems to combat climate change through activities such as carbon sequestration, greenhouse gas mitigation, and enhancing the long-term resilience of food and soil systems.
-Our field research spans across temperate and northern regions of Canada, as well as areas in Latin America and Africa.
+The Soil Ecosystem Dynamics (SED) research group investigates how soils transform and interact with plants and the atmosphere.
+Our work focuses on understanding these complex relationships to support climate solutions such as carbon sequestration, greenhouse gas mitigation, and the resilience of food and soil systems.
+We study both natural and managed ecosystems, with field research sites across temperate and northern Canada, as well as in Latin America and Africa.

 CONTACT INFORMATION